AlanBarber/ResultR/README.md

 [![NuGet Downloads](https://img.shields.io/nuget/dt/ResultR?label=nuget%20downloads)](https://www.nuget.org/packages/ResultR)
 [![GitHub License](https://img.shields.io/github/license/alanbarber/ResultR)](https://github.com/AlanBarber/ResultR/blob/main/LICENSE)

-A lightweight, opinionated C# mediator library focused on simplicity and clean design.
+A lightweight, opinionated mediator library for C#.
+Provides a unified IRequest and IRequestHandler pattern with built-in result wrapping, optional validation, and per-request logging.

 ## 📖 Overview

-ResultR provides a minimal yet powerful mediator pattern implementation with built-in result handling, validation, and request lifecycle hooks.
+ResultR provides a minimal yet powerful request/response dispatcher with built-in result handling, validation, and request lifecycle hooks.
 It's designed as a modern alternative to MediatR with a smaller surface area and a clearer result pattern.

+### Why do you call it a Dispatcher?
+Isn't this just a another Mediator library?

+Yes and no. While ResultR serves the same purpose as MediatR and similar libraries, we chose different naming to be more technically accurate.
+The classic GoF Mediator pattern describes an object that coordinates bidirectional communication between multiple colleague objects - think of a chat room where participants talk *through* the mediator to each other.

+What these libraries, and ResultR specifically, actually do is simpler: route a request to exactly one handler and return a response.
+There's no inter-handler communication.
+This is closer to a **command pattern** or **in-process message bus** pattern.

+We chose `IDispatcher` and `Dispatcher` because the name honestly describes the behavior: requests go in, get dispatched to a handler, and results come out.

 ## ✨ Key Features

 - 🔌 **Single Interface Pattern**: Uses only `IRequest<TResponse>` and `IRequestHandler<TRequest, TResponse>` - no distinction between commands and queries
 - 📦 **Unified Result Type**: All operations return `Result<T>` or `Result`, supporting success/failure states, exception capture, and optional metadata
-- 🪝 **Optional Inline Hooks**: Handlers can override `ValidateAsync()`, `OnPreHandleAsync()`, and `OnPostHandleAsync()` methods without requiring base classes or separate interfaces
+- 🪝 **Optional Inline Hooks**: Handlers can override `ValidateAsync()`, `BeforeHandleAsync()`, and `AfterHandleAsync()` methods without requiring base classes or separate interfaces
 - 📝 **Request-Specific Logging**: Built-in support for per-request logging via `ILoggerFactory`
 - ⚡ **Minimal Configuration**: Simple DI integration with minimal setup
 - 🔒 **Strong Typing**: Full type safety throughout the pipeline